Change Your Image

 Crop And Save

-My name is Bethany, and I'm 27 years old.
-I sing and play the cello.
 Had a major operation on my back in March 2011 to improve my scoliosis.
 I also have Aspergers Syndrome (hence why I get very overly passionate and hot-headed when something, especially reviewers resorting to condescension and with the inability to tell the difference between fact and opinion, annoys me) and primary epilepsy, both of which I'm coping with but there are also days that are a struggle with the epilepsy getting worse overtime.
 Also a problem in recent years has been an on and off weight problem, with a lot of losing weight in a short space of time because my insecurities and anxiety have been issues for a while.

-Have graduated from Birmingham Conservatoire with a 2:1 in Vocal and Operatic Studies, and completed a Personal Study Programme there.
 Am a massive film, of all genres and decades, animation and classical music/opera lover.
 All of which helped me relax and kept me going when I was going through rough patches (namely health problems, stress and bullying) and had moments where I felt like giving up.

 It is for those reasons as to why I have watched as much as I have and why I have contributed so heavily here.
 Furthermore, I enjoy it, doing the reviews has broadened my film knowledge significantly and has improved my writing skills and how I express myself.

 A lot of my reviews (especially those for concert/opera ballet productions), during particularly prolific years, have been through watching things related to my course and during some lengthy breaks from studying.
 Just to clarify for those wondering, or even suspicious of (having been accused of being a liar a sometimes, a few of which got personal), how I have contributed as much as I have and why.
 Most of my reviews too have been for individual episodes for shows seen in my spare time and as a child so there is nothing suspicious about wanting to review individual episodes and cartoons watched from a young age and over-time.

 Being part of IMDb has not been without its downsides and annoyances, but the friends and admirers I've garnered through being a user has given me a lot of confidence.
 I also wish to thank everybody who have contacted me, with praise for my reviews and wishing me well, it means a lot.
 Apologies too for any slow or non responses, I can be very busy to reply or shy, it's not because I'm rude.